Popular Feature Selection Methods in Machine Learning

-Feature selection is the key influence factor for building accurate machine learning models.
+Feature selection techniques are the key influence factor for building accurate machine learning models.
 Let’s say for any given dataset the machine learning model learns the mapping between the input features and the target variable.

 So, for a new dataset, where the target is unknown, the model can accurately predict the target variable.